tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_finance/restricted_safe/mart.md

 View sums of payment or refunds made towards future dated invoices; period indicates accounting period in the billing system

 {% enddocs %}

+{% docs mart_processed_cba_monthly %}

+Table showing the cba increase, decrease, the overpayment, the running totals of the increase and decrease and final credit balance in the accounting period; period indicates accounting period in the billing system

+{% enddocs %}